9 books to read for travel inspiration

 The book is actually way more interesting than the ridiculous rom-com the movie turned into.
 Dealing with serious topics like euthanasia and personal freedom, this is far more than just some flighty romance novel.

-Reading Me Before You gave me a greater sense of appreciation for my own health and mobility.
+Reading Me Before You made me appreciate my own health and mobility more.
 You’ll want to pack your bags and visit rural England or fly off to Mauritius to experience the incredible beauty described in the book.
 I’ve said it before: Travel is a privilege, a fact Me Before You demonstrates beautifully.

 Where’d You Go, Bernadette? by Maria Semple